 - WIFI 802.11 a/b/g/n

-Amazon continues to offer an option to pair two of these Echo dots using Alexa app.
-Since it packs an Aux port, it certainly can be used to connect and covert your existing home audio system to a smart-Alexa powered system.
+Amazon continues to offer an option to pair two of these Echo dots using the Alexa app.
+Since it packs an Aux port, it certainly can be used to connect and convert your existing home audio system to a smart-Alexa powered system.